informatrix/informatrix.github.io/_posts/2016-12-01-End-To-End-Object-Detection.md

 The questions:

 1. For bounding-box regression, do we need output 4xK values for each class?
-2. Spatial pyramid pooling structure, in fast-RCNN only one lever of pyramid, HxW bins.
+2. Spatial pyramid pooling structure, in fast-RCNN only one lever of pyramid, HxW bins, while in SSP-net there are hierarchical levers of pyramids.